Product management can be separated into four different levels with the responsibilities increasing with each level.

 Product Mix Level

-At this level responsibilities include two or more category product lines that are directed to different product categories.
-In some cases the category product lines may yield similar general solutions (e.g., cleaning) but are aimed at entirely different target markets (e.g., cleaning dishes vs. cleaning automobiles).
+At this level, responsibilities include two or more category product lines that are directed to different product categories.
+In some cases, the category product lines may yield similar general solutions (e.g., cleaning) but are aimed at entirely different target markets (e.g., cleaning dishes vs. cleaning automobiles).
 In large companies, the product lines are very diverse and offer different solutions.
-For example, BIC sells writing instruments, shaving products, and lighters.
-This diversification strategy cushions against an “all-eggs-in-one-basket” risk that may come if a company directs all resources to one product category.
+For example, BIC sells writing instruments, shaving products, and gas lighters.
+This diversification strategy cushions against an “all-eggs-in-one-basket” risk that may come if a company directs all resources to a single product category.
 A product mix can be classified based on its width (how many different category product lines) and its depth (how many different brand product lines within a category product line).
 Generally responsibility for this level belongs to a company’s Vice President for Marketing.